-UCSC Summer Program in Italy
+UCSC Summer Food Study Field Study in Italy

 The Anthropology of Food in Italy — Summer 2018

 A Big University Town in a Small Italian City.
 UC-Santa Cruz students will take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy, to complete courses that count towards their majors, all while studying abroad and living in the real Italy.
-While the courses will be engaging, students will also have ample time on the weekend to travel elsewhere in Europe because no classes are held on Fridays.

 Student Life.
 Each summer the Umbra Institute hosts between 80 and 100 American and Italian college students from colleges and universities across the U.S. and in Perugia.
 Housing is provided for all students in shared apartments within a 10-minute walk of the Institute.
 Apartments are furnished with full kitchens and have WiFi access.
 Check out some of the student activities offered at Umbra.